 Creating A Map

-You can also create modifiers strings using the TapMapper for commands like copy (ctrl+c) and paste (ctrl+v).
-These can be very helpful when using software they relies on a lot of keybinds or in video games that require hotkeys.
+You can assign modifiers to a tap using the TapMapper for commands like copy (ctrl+c) and paste (ctrl+v).
+These can be very helpful when using software they rely on a lot of keybinds or in video games that require hotkeys.

 Saving and Publishing your TapMap